 “And why do you think I should hire you?”

-“Because aside from having a degree in English and Literature, I believe I also have the talent.”
+“Because apart from having a degree in English and Literature, I believe I also have the knack for it.”

 For the first time, Jack Carter looked up and studied her.
 He didn’t look bad or old as she had expected.
-Actually, to give the man credit, he looked rather handsome with his messy brown hair and black eyes.
-And right that moment, those eyes were looking at her and she didn’t know if what he found in her was pleasing him or not.
+As a matter of fact, to give the man credit, he looked rather handsome with his messy brown hair and black eyes.
+And right that moment those eyes were looking at her and she didn’t know if what he found in her was pleasing him or not.

 She was starting to feel uncomfortable under his intense gaze when he spoke, “I’m sorry, Ms. Grey, but all slots have been filled since yesterday.”

-Julianne was not the type to drop their shoulders and leave defeated, but she was the type who would want an explanation—and then take her leave.
-“They why did you call me in?”
+Julianne was not the type to drop her shoulders and leave defeated, but she was the type who would want an explanation first—and then take her leave.
+“Then why did you call me in?”

 “Because,” he leaned closer, resting his arms on his desk.
 “We want you to fill another spot.”